LGBTQ+ workers and retirement: Problems and solutions

 “In American society, the default caretaker in an aging situation is the child,” he said.
 “As a community, we have always prided ourselves on creating our ‘families of choice’ and those have proven to be incredibly resilient and satisfying, but those families are often of the same generation, which means that when we reach out for help as we age, that person might be reaching out to us.”

-Ironically, the growing social support and acceptance for the LGBTQ+ community may help reinforce those generational silos.(Learn more: The changing notion of dependents)
+Ironically, the growing social support and acceptance for the LGBTQIA+ community may help reinforce those generational silos.
+(Learn more: The changing notion of dependents)

 “In the past, when we experienced outright legal discrimination and the horror of the AIDS years, those were circumstances that demanded and created those relationships,” said Chasen.
 “But at this point, we’re not in a horrible crisis.
 We don’t have that same urgency, so one thing we are looking at as an organization is how do we make sure those relationships and connections still happen?”

-LGBTQ+ individuals who choose not to have children, he said, should cultivate a healthy social network that includes nieces and nephews, colleagues, and younger friends who can potentially provide transportation and support as they age.
+LGBTQIA+ individuals who choose not to have children, he said, should cultivate a healthy social network that includes nieces and nephews, colleagues, and younger friends who can potentially provide transportation and support as they age.
 Such relationships could delay or prevent the need for costly home health care services or assisted living down the road.

 The health disparity

-“Experiences of violence and victimization are frequent for LGBT individuals, and have long-lasting effects on the individual and the community,” the Center wrote in its report, noting that homosexuality was listed as a disorder as recently as 1973 and transgender identity still is.
-LGBTQ+ adults are more likely to avoid well visits and treatment for early-stage health problems, for fear they will not receive culturally competent care.
+“Experiences of violence and victimization are frequent for LGBTQIA+ individuals, and have long-lasting effects on the individual and the community,” the Center wrote in its report, noting that homosexuality was listed as a disorder as recently as 1973 and transgender identity still is.
+LGBTQIA+ adults are more likely to avoid well visits and treatment for early-stage health problems, for fear they will not receive culturally competent care.
 That, in turn, leads to costly chronic conditions.
 (Lean more: Improving your healthcare)

 Hatch said poor health negatively affects the ability of working adults, regardless of gender or sexual identity, to maintain employment and save for the future.